 - Baked Spinach and Cheese Samosa

 Note: This recipe was originally published on Oct 29, 2018.
 It has now been updated with new pictures, step-by-step photos, and a recipe video.

 - 2 green cardamom

 - 2 teaspoons sugar or to taste

-- Bring milk to a boil in a saucepan, and then lower the heat so that it does not boil over.
+- Bring milk and water to a boil in a saucepan, mixing it constantly using a ladle.

 - Add the cardamom pods, and continue cooking the milk for 2-3 minutes to infuse the milk with cardamom flavor.